 While attitudes toward employing older people are starting to move in the right direction, employers are really going to need to update their thinking.
 In the future, people may well start looking to change careers much later in life than they used to, for example, with apprenticeships already looking like viable prospects for many older workers.
 The government keeps making noises about how to “recruit, retain and retrain” older workers, but that won’t help much if employers can’t learn to look past a candidate’s age.

 As things stand, 20% of EU employees say that their age is the biggest stumbling block in their careers.
 Those negative stereotypes about older workers need to go if we want to stop decades of experience going to waste.

 Will the new pension age affect what I have to live on?

-If you are claiming a pension already, even if you're also working, you may need to submit a self-assessment tax return to HRMC.
-Find out more about pensions and self-assessment or use our quick tax returns calculator to get a quote for RIFT to do it for you.
+If you’re already claiming a pension, whether or not you're still working, you may need to submit a Self Assessment tax return to HMRC.
+Find out more about pensions and Self Assessment, or use our quick tax returns calculator to get a quote for RIFT to do it for you.

 Most importantly, whatever questions you have about tax rebates or tax returns, remember you can always talk to RIFT.
 We may all be working longer for our pensions, but there's no reason to over-feed the taxman while we do it.